 The concept of accounting information systems refers to all accounting procedures designed and implemented to ensure that transactions are properly recorded, processed, and disclosed.
 This course will use the case method of instruction to assist student skill development in evaluation and construction of accounting systems.
-This course also provides comprehensive understanding and practical application skills of Intuit's Quickbooks software.
 Prerequisites: G-BA 130, and AC 206 concurrently.
-(Spring)